dmytro/openvpn_restrict/readme.md

-1. Place script in OpenVPN directory (in the example below `/etc/openvpn/connect` ) and add follwing two lines to the server configuration file:
+1. Place script in OpenVPN directory (in the example below `/etc/openvpn/connect` ) and add following two lines to the server configuration file:

 ```